kazuhitogo/voice-of-the-customer-integrations/README.md

 - Create an S3 bucket with a top level folder and copy all files into it from GitHub (https://github.com/aws-quickstart/quickstart-connect-voci)
 - Create a stack with the template url set to the s3 bucket you just created under /templates/quickstart-connect-voci-base-pipeline.yaml
+    - The QuickSight S3 bucket and folder should be set to the one that you created in step one
+    - The S3 audio bucket will be a new bucket, so add a globally unique name
+    - The log group is the log group set for the Amazon Connect instance you want to use.
+You can see the value in the Amazon Connect AWS Console when viewing the instance details under Contact Flow.
 - Once the stacks deploy, update your Amazon Connect instance to use the new resources created
     - S3 call recording bucket: the one created by the CF stack
     - Data Streaming CTR: the one created by the CF stack with "AmazonConnectCtrDelivery" in the name (not the Connect-CTR-Stream) **double check this**